Dtech-Dbug/myFirstTsx/README.md

 the tsconfig.json is a file that defines the tsc compile behaviour. it can be edited/customized as per requirements.

-### wriitng your first typescript codes to solve a coding problem
+### writng your first typescript codes to solve a coding problem

 now that we know what typescript is and little bit of how it works behind the scenes, we can actually get started w/ writing our very first typescript codes.